 For example, consider a simple requirement to send an email to a user.
 The general problem is outbound communication – we could build a general service that can send emails, SMS, push notifications, etc. At this point that general functionality is not required - we just need to be able to send an email!
 We don’t need to invest the extra time, effort and complexity to build something that we may never use.

 The most efficient approach is to start by building a very simple function that just sends an email and integrate that into our solution.
 Job done – minimum cost and time to develop a simple and reusable building block that will allow any of our solution components to send an email.

 At some future time, we may need to send an SMS, then we will create a building block that just sends an SMS and integrate that into our code.

-Small and simple building blocks should be our preferred development approach as it enables us to build the absolute minimum amount of code to implement the required Functionality quickly.
-Designing for reuse and re-composition means that we can later combine them in new ways to implement more complex Functionality without breaking or needing to re-implement earlier solutions.
+Small and simple building blocks should be our preferred development approach as it enables us to build the absolute minimum amount of code to implement the required functionality quickly.
+Designing for reuse or rewriting means that we can later combine them in new ways to implement more complex functionality without breaking or re-implementing earlier solutions.

-For these building blocks to be fully leveraged we need to build a Component Library where developers can easily find them.
-The Component Library should hold all versions of all building blocks with clearly identified stable and developmental builds.
-It should be easy to search for existing building blocks that provide Functionality that has already been developed, tested and proven in production.
-Building blocks should be stored along with their associated documentation to make is easy for developers to understand their purpose, interfaces and implementation.
+For these building blocks to be fully leveraged we have a Component Library where our developers can easily find them.
+The Component Library holds all versions of all building blocks with clearly identified stable and developmental builds.
+It's easy to search for existing building blocks that provide functionality that has already been developed, tested and proven in production.
+Building blocks are stored along with their associated documentation to make it easy for developers to understand their purpose, interfaces and implementation.
 That way they can be reused as is or enhanced to provide additional functionality.
-At the project management level, it should be a requirement that developers first search for and reuse an existing building block before creating their own.
+At the project management level, it is a requirement that developers first search for and reuse an existing building block before creating their own.